sefabasnak/sefabasnak/README.md

 # 👨🏻‍💻 WHOAMI:
-Hello friend,<br><br>I am a cybersecurity researcher.
-I have been working on cybersecurity topics for a long time and developing projects.
+Hello friend,<br>I have been working on cybersecurity topics for a long time and developing projects.

 <br>